cdevents/presentations/2022-09-16-osseu-devops-metrics-through-cdevents/presentation.marp.md

 <!--
 Given this spec, we can now work on a set of SDKs for multiple programming languages and platforms.

+If you attended the excellent talk by Eddie Zaneski yesterday on generating code from schemas, this is something we are actively working towards.
 -->

 ---